Shop History

 to the shop and it's really my staff who have made my vision of the

 wonderful friends in our industry.
-Four of them, Jean Lea of Attic
+Jean Lea (who sadly passed away in January 2025) of Attic

-Needlework, Deb Clark of Stitchville USA and Roz Vancil and Jeannine
+Needlework, Deb Clark former owner of Stitchville USA, Roz Vancil former owner of Acorns and Threads, Jeannine

-Cheney of Acorns and Threads are my "partners in crime" - we're
+Cheney current owner of Acorns and Threads and Janice Spencer owner of Traditional Stitches are my "partners in crime" - we're

 friendship of these ladies is a godsend to me on a daily basis.